PeanutBase/BIND_annotation/scripts/braker/README.md

 TEsorter.py -p 36 -db rexdb-plant augustus.hints.codingseq
 ```

 The result file `augustus.hints.codingseq.rexdb-plant.cls.tsv` provides the list of transcript ids that has potential TE elements in it.
+Review the script